WomensCodingCircle/HTML-CSS-West/Readme.md

 	*  *values* - visible, hidden, inherit
 	* `visibility:hidden` does not show an element, but it still takes up space

+### Centering
+One way to center content is to use widths and margins.
+* Give your element a set width either in px or %.
+Then set `margin: auto`
+* You can do this with % widths/margins too
+	* `width: 60%; margin-right: 20%; margin-left:20%`

+### Tables
+ **Properties**
+ * `border-collapse` - sets whether borders for individual cells should be collapsed into a single border
+ 	* *values* - collapse, separate
+ * `border` - same as for other elements
+ * `text-align` - same as for other elements
+ * `vertical-align` - vertically aligns text in cells
+ 	* *values* - top, bottom, center

+### Lists
+**Properties**
+* `list-style-type` - select shape of marker from browser defaults
+	* *values* - disc, circle, decimal, georgian, lower-roman, upper-roman, none ...
+* `list-style-image` - uses an image for list marker
+	* *values* - url('<url to image>')
+* `list-style-position` - put list markers insider or outside flow of content
+	* *values* - inside, outside

+### Position
+**Properties**
+* `position` - determines positioning method for element, set `top, left, bottom, right` properties to position element
+	* `static` - default, in the flow of content
+	* `relative` - relative to default location
+	* `fixed` - relative to viewport, always stays in the same place even during scrolling
+	* `absolute` - relative to nearist positioned ancestor
+	* `sticky` - relative until it reaches specified offset position in viewport, then fixed

+### Float
+**Properties**
+* `float` - element floats to left or right of container
+	* *values* - left, right, none, inherit

+## Frameworks

+Most developers don't start from scratch when laying out their website.
+Many will choose to use one of the many available frameworks.
+The currently most popular of these is [Bootstrap](https://getbootstrap.com/)

+### Bootstrap
+Bootstrap is a set of files (css and javascript) that you include on your page and it gives you a basic style and several useful elements you can build your page with.
+It uses a grid based layout system so you don't have to worry about setting up the margins, widths and floats to position your elements in a pleasing fashion.

+Once you start to use bootstrap, you'll start to recognize sites that use the default bootstrap style.
+There is an easy fix for your own site.
+There are hundreds of free (and paid) templates out there that allow you to use bootstrap elements and layout but look like a cutting edge modern website.
+Just google `bootstrap templates free` (you can add the current year to get the absolute latest)

+You can also layer your own css on top of bootstrap style.
+Use bootstrap as a foundation for your site, but then build on top of it.
+Add your own classes and ids to override bootstrap's default styling.
+Adding `!important` at the end of any css rule (but before the semicolon) makes that the rule that gets priority  if you have trouble overriding selectors.

+## More Help

+The best resource I have found for learning CSS is [W3 Schools](https://www.w3schools.com/css/default.asp) They have an extensive tutorial for CSS and for Bootstrap and allow you to try things out in the browser.

 *circles-and-roundabouts by Riadh Khan*